gdeep01/where-is-my-bus/README.md

 # 🚌 Where Is My Bus

 A simple yet powerful **real-time bus tracking app** built for **rural and small-town routes** in India.
-This project aims to help daily passengers easily track bus locations, timings, and route availability — starting with **Yadur ↔ Thirthahalli** KSRTC route.
+This project aims to help daily passengers easily track bus locations, timings, and route availability.

 ---